rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 * The configuration tells us the following facts about the network:
     * `auto eth0` tells the system to load the network interface at boot
     * `iface eth0 inet dhcp` tells the system to obtain an IP address automatically
 * There are several ways to get DNS information.
+In the case of this VM, the DNS information was obtained via DHCP and automatically written to the `/etc/resolv.conf` file.
     * Run `$ cat /etc/resolv.conf`
         * Look for the IP address of the nameserver
     * Run `$ dig google.com` (or use another website)
         * The "SERVER:" line will contain the DNS server.
-* It is possible to manually define the default gateway, DNS, and IP addressing in the network configuration file (e.g. eth0.cfg), but it is often best to let the system obtain this information automatically.
+* It is possible to manually define the default gateway, DNS, and IP addressing in the network configuration file (e.g. eth0.cfg), but it is usually best to let the system obtain this information automatically.

 ### Step 5: Use the Windows Graphical User Interface to Discover Network Configuration